OmerTheProgrammer/Space-Shooter-Py-virsion/README.md

-the py virsion that is an improvmant of the licenced code:
+the py virsion that is an improvmant of the licenced code, and base for the net framework project that turned to space-shooter-project.
+licence:

 ###############################################################################